SheepVand0/GuildSaberMod/README.md

-    Shows the category level details (Only visible for Challenge Saber, because no category on BSCC) (Can be disabled) The card color depends on your level role color in the selected guild The Cards settings are moved to a modal, which can be open by clicking your profile picture and the Card visibility settings are moved yo Mod Settings page
+    Shows the category level details (Only visible for Challenge Saber, because no category on BSCC) (Can be disabled) The card color depends on your level role color in the selected guild The Cards settings are moved to a modal, which can be open by clicking your profile picture and the Card visibility settings are moved to Mod Settings page

 Made with love by SheepVand(Modder)&Kuurama(Ideas&GuildSaberDev)